 Overview of the MEA Cares Employee Assistance Program

-MEA Cares has offered Employee Assistance Program (EAP) services for nearly 20 years.
+MEA Cares has offered Employee Assistance Program (EAP) services for over 23 years.
 Through the program’s history, it has evolved and adapted to the ever-changing needs of the community and the represented businesses.
 MEA Cares EAP has functioned as a referral resource for many years, helping to locate appropriate services for our own employees and the many businesses that we serve.

 MEA Cares provides services to approximately 40 local and statewide businesses of all sizes and functions.
 These have included state agencies, schools, law firms, manufacturers, and retail organizations.
 We utilize therapists from various disciplines in order to meet individual, couple, and family needs.
 These include Psychologists, Licensed Professional Counselors, Licensed Social Workers, and Licensed Marriage and Family Therapists.

 MEA Cares prides itself with its ability to “tailor make” its services to suit your company’s unique and ever changing needs.
 We don’t believe in a “one size fits all” philosophy.
 Therefore, we allow you the flexibility to determine the services and pricing options that work best for your company.
 Some of the services available to your company include employee orientations, supervisory seminars, and employee educational seminars/workshops.